canonical/sdkcraft/docs/explanation/sdks/workshopctl.rst

 the daemon does the rest to determine the overall health status of a workshop.

-Determining workshop health
+Determining workshop status
 ---------------------------

-The :samp:`check-health` hook is central in this because it communicates the SDK health status to the :program:`workshopd` daemon during workshop launch or refresh operations.
+The :samp:`check-health` hook is central in this because it communicates the SDK health to the :program:`workshopd` daemon during workshop launch or refresh operations.
 The status of a workshop, such as *Ready*, *Pending* or *Error*, depends on the hook's run-time results:

-- *Ready* means success, achieved if the hook sets the status to :samp:`okay` or exits gracefully with a zero code.
+- *Ready* means success, achieved the hook sets SDK health to :samp:`okay` or exits gracefully with a zero code.

-- *Pending*: used when the hook sets the status to :samp:`waiting`, which changes to :samp:`error` after 10 unsuccessful retries, one per second, or 5 initial seconds elapsing without :samp:`set-health` being invoked.
+- *Pending*: used when the hook sets SDK health to :samp:`waiting`, which changes to :samp:`error` after 10 unsuccessful retries, one per second, or 5 initial seconds elapsing without :samp:`set-health` being invoked.

-- *Error* occurs when the hook exits with an error code or explicitly sets :samp:`error` as the health status.
+- *Error* occurs when the hook exits with an error code or explicitly sets SDK health to :samp:`error`.

 See also